catpea/catpea-project/database/furkies-purrkies/poem-1515/index.md

 chapter: 10
 ---

-Hard running is the worst you can do, and it is the best you can do.
+Hard running is the worst thing you can do, and it is the best thing you can do.

 Hard running is concrete, city, snow, it is rain, mud, pain, scrapes and bruises.